RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 * request an [Academic license](https://dbeaver.com/academic-license/) if you are a student or a teacher;
 * [buy](https://dbeaver.com/buy/) a Subscription license, Standard DBeaver EE license or DBeaver EE license extension.

-After purchasing the DBeaver EE license or getting the Trial/Academic license, you will receive a License Key by email.
+After purchasing the DBeaver EE license or getting the Trial/Academic license, you will receive a License text by email.
 It will also be available in your personal account on our [site](https://dbeaver.com/).
-The License Key is a unique identification number that contains License ID e. g.
+This License text will contain your License ID e. g.
 DB-821MPZFO-ZA8W, the start date and license owner’s name and company name.
-It is very important to import your License Key correctly.
+It is very important to import your License correctly.

 ### Import from email